-Page 2 of 2 - “I think it’s easier to be the patient because you’re fighting and you’re doing what you’ve got to do,” she said.
+“I think it’s easier to be the patient because you’re fighting and you’re doing what you’ve got to do,” she said.
 “It can be much harder on the caregiver because they want to do something, even if it’s bringing you a muffin or taking you to an appointment.”

 To help ease the minds of her friends and family, Sharon began writing daily e-mails about her battle.

 “A lot of them would write me back and tell me how much they liked the updates,” she said.
 “They said if they ever went through the same thing, they felt more comfortable know what to expect.”

 With that encouragement, Hart went on to self-publish a collection of her e-mails in 2010 under the title, “Becoming Part of the Ribbon: My Personal Journey.”

 Now cancer free for five years, the dental hygienist is continuing to share the wisdom she gained from her battle by serving as a mentor to other women diagnosed with cancer through the Delaware Breast Cancer Coalition.